bcit-ci/CodeIgniter/user_guide_src/source/helpers/array_helper.rst

 .. function:: random_element($array)

 	:param	array	$array: Input array
-	:returns:	string (a random element from the array)
+	:returns:	A random element from the array
+	:rtype:	mixed

 	Takes an array as input and returns a random element from it.